 Penalty: $2 000.

-64. Forest officer to make record of sawmill inspection or enquiry
+64. Forest officer to record sawmill inspection or enquiry (Act s.
+119A)

 Where under section 119A of the Act, a forest officer enters any sawmill and conducts an inspection or enquiry, the forest officer shall make an entry in the receival record kept by the sawmill of —